-The preparation of financial statements in conformity with IFRS requires the Company to establish accounting policies and to make estimates that affect both the amount and timing of the recording of assets, liabilities, revenues and expenses.
+The preparation of financial statements in conformity with IFRS requires the Company to establish accounting policies and to make estimates that affect both the amount and timing of the recording of assets, liabilities, revenues, and expenses.

 A detailed summary of the Company's significant accounting policies is included in Note 2 and 3 of the Consolidated Financial Statements for years ended June 30, 2022 and 2021.
-There were no new accounting standards adopted by the Company during the year ended June 30, 2022 as described in Note 4 to the Consolidated Financial Statements for the year ended June 30, 2022.